scheidan/CAIRS-Tutorial/README.md

 rain intensity integrated over time and/or space.
 For example, non-recording standard rain gauges integrate over time and deliver information such as the daily rainfall sums.
-The rain-induced attenuation of micro wave links (MWL) measures the rain intensities integrated along a path - an example of a sensor with spatial integration.
+The rain-induced attenuation of microwave links (MWL) measures the rain intensities integrated along a path - an example of a sensor with spatial integration.